Industry news, events, updates, and articles

-To answer this question, we need to understand a few key concepts that enable SPTek ECLIPSE™ bio-assimilation: transitional metals, the free radical process and stabilizers.
+To answer this question, we need to understand a few key concepts that enable SPTek ECLIPSE™ bio-assimilation: proprietary catalysts, the free radical process and stabilizers.

-Firstly, transitional metals are used as catalysts to initiate the free radical process, causing the long entangled chains within the polymer to breakdown into shorter and shorter chains.
+Firstly, proprietary catalysts are to initiate the free radical process, causing the long entangled chains within the polymer to breakdown into shorter and shorter chains.

 This molecular transformation results in zero microplastics.

 Once the functional stabilizer is used up and the product has successfully served its purpose, the bio-assimilation process begins.